Quick overview:

 Permanently prevent Windows 10 / 11 update via registry (method 2)

-Does the above method still restart the Windows update after a restart?
+With the above method, will the Windows update still restart after a reboot?

-Then you can take an even more aggressive approach by overriding Windows Update via the heart of Windows - the registry.
+You can then take an even more aggressive approach by overriding Windows Update via the heart of Windows - the registry.

 Backup recommendation: Editing the registry is risky and can cause irrevocable damage to your installation if something goes wrong.
 We therefore recommend that you make a full backup of your computer before proceeding.
 Tip: You can easily back up your Windows data in just a few steps with this backup software.

-Here are the instructions for preventing updates via the registry editor:
+Here are the instructions to prevent updates via the registry editor:

 Step 1: